ency-l/Fiji-Scripts/README.md

 Self explanatory.
 Save everything that's open to a specified folder with the current window titles, then close all open images.
 (Good for selecting ROIs in QuPath, then sending them all to IJ and running this to save them.)

-- **FolderSplitandSave**
+- **folderSplitChannel**

 Splits all multichannel tiffs in a folder and save them to another folder.
-Technically redundant with the split&scalebar tool but there are cases where it's easier to just use this one.

-- **folderSplitter**

-Oops seems I accidently remade the same thing.
-Might compare and delete one later.
+Intended for preparing single channel images for downstream analysis.

 - **generalPurposeAllOpenFiles_template**

 A template for creating more scripts that apply a set of actions to all open images.

-> *TODO: Automate saving and closing temp files created during processing.*
->
-> *Integrate this into QuPath if possible*

 ## Axonal TDP-43 Project
 - **AxonalTDP_single_full**